OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-043.md

 ## Psalm 43:1

-> Vindicate me, God, and plead my case against an ungodly nation;
+> Defend me, God, and argue my case against a nation without godliness;
-> Save me from the deceitful and unjust person!
+> Rescue me from the deceitful and unjust person!

 ## Psalm 43:2